infozenfrance/Phraseanet-Docs/en/FAQ/Customization/Stamp-logo.rst

 Add a Stamp logo
 ================

-The use of a stamp automatically adds a banner with a logo and metadatas when exporting sub-definitions and original pictures.
+Using a stamp automatically adds a banner with a logo and metadatas when exporting sub-definitions and original pictures.
 The stamp configuration is a 2 step process.